-I am sure you must have gone through the phase where in you overpaid your taxes and now received a refund.
-And I am sure that you are still facing the same issue that’s why you have landed on to this page to check out how to record them within QuickBooks.
-When you enter the refund within the program correctly then it automatically corrects your liabilities side of the balance sheet.
+I am sure you must have gone through the phase wherein you overpaid your taxes and now received a refund.
+And I am sure that you are still facing the same issue that’s why you have landed on this page to check out how to record tax refund in QuickBooks.

-Process to Record Tax Refunds in QuickBooks
+How to Record Tax Refund in QuickBooks

 - This you can find on the header of the software.

 - Click to choose Payroll liabilities and then navigate to the “Refund of liabilities” tab.

-- Here a new window will appear.
-Choose the vendors tab to access the drop down list.
+- Choose the vendors tab to access the drop-down list.

 - From the list provided, you would now need to click on the name of the vendor, who did a refund to you.

-- This can be explained like: If for e.g. you have a received a refund on 29 April and the period is ending on 30th June then your pay period ending date would be 30th June.
+- This can be explained like this: If for e.g. you have received a refund on 29 April and the period is ending on 30th June then your pay period ending date would be 30th June.

-- In the next screen, you will see an option wherein you will be asked if you want to group this item/refund with other payments.
+- On the next screen, you will see an option wherein you will be asked if you want to group this item/refund with other payments.

 - Name of the payroll item against which you received the refund.